toniker/multimedia-2023/README.md

 <img width="497" alt="image" src="https://user-images.githubusercontent.com/95578892/233616919-788d1bd3-a4c1-4e74-9ef2-23fad4bba1c0.png">

 **DCT** \
-Calculated the DCT and inverse DCT of the input signal
+Calculates the DCT and inverse DCT of the input signal

 **Calculating the hearing threshold** \
 Calculates the hearing threshold in every frame using the psychoacoustic model.
 For example, the hearing thresholds for the 3rd and 7th frame can be seen below: